 In California, certain professions are prohibited from forming a limited liability company or a traditional corporation and instead must incorporate as a professional corporation.
 Professions that are required to be professional corporations include many of those that must have a state license, such as dentists, certified public accountants, doctors, veterinarians, lawyers, optometrists, psychiatrists, and psychologists.
 What… Read More

-Professions that are required to be professional corporations include many of those that must have a state license, such as dentists, certified public accountants, doctors, lawyers, optometrists, psychiatrists, and psychologists.
+Professions that are required to be professional corporations include many of those that must have a state license, such as dentists, certified public accountants, doctors, veterinarians, lawyers, optometrists, psychiatrists, and psychologists.

 What Is Different About Professional Corporations?